 Housing costs in Kittitas are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Washington.

-Kittitas is a blue-collar town, with 36.69% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Kittitas, you'll notice that it is more blue-collar than most other communities in America.
+36.69% of Kittitas’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Kittitas is a city of professionals, managers, and construction workers and builders.
 There are especially a lot of people living in Kittitas who work in management occupations (16.21%), teaching (12.46%), and sales jobs (6.14%).

 There are quite a few people in the armed forces living in Kittitas, and when you visit or drive around town, you will see military people in and out of uniform, shopping, enjoying life, and being part of the community.